tomizechsterson/tomizechsterson.github.io/_posts/2019-01-12-Tortoise-SVN-File-Directory-Corrupted-Win7.md

 ---
 title: "Tortoise SVN - The file or directory is corrupted and unreadable in Windows 7"
+description: An old post regarding Tortoise SVN on Windows 7
 tags: [windows, 7, tortoise, svn, file, directory, corrupted, win7]
 ---